 Gutenberg is a new WordPress editor which is named after Johannes Gutenberg, the inventor of the printing press.
 The top highlight of this tool is that it lets non-technical users create and edit websites on WordPress.
 Website creators can build a website with the help of Gutenberg by using ‘blocks,’ which are tiny units that can be dragged and dropped.

-Hence Gutenberg is a great plugin for simplifying the process of customization.
-This tool also enables HTML tags like section and figure for outputting as solid HTML.
-Though initially developed as a plugin, Gutenberg has the enviable prospects of merging with WordPress 5.0.
+Hence Gutenberg is an excellent plugin for simplifying the process of customization.
+This tool also enables HTML tags like section and figure for outputting as reliable HTML.
+Though initially developed as a plugin, Gutenberg has the excellent prospects of merging with WordPress 5.0.

 It is not just an editing tool

 Since the plugin enables you to approach website content in blocks or chunks that can be customized, it is much more than just an editor.
 To be able to work with this tool, you do not need any proficiency in HTML or coding.
 You can depend on a single console to control a website’s entire layout.

 This brand new editor has ably combined the top features of the page-builder plugins like Divi and Visual Composer and also the user-friendly platforms like Medium, Wix, and Squarespace.
 So, similar to how you do on the page-builder plugins, it is possible to handle multi-column layouts through a single interface.

 Nevertheless, Gutenberg is not there to replace the plugins like Divi and Beaver Builder.
 Even if Gutenberg becomes the default editor soon, these plugins will continue to be in use.